-In addition to answering emergency calls; the Montgomery County Communication Division Dispatches for 30 plus law enforcement agencies and houses the Texas Crime and Information Center / National Crime and Information Center (TCIC/NCIC ) computer system.
+In addition to answering emergency and non-emergency calls; the Montgomery County Communication Division provides dispatch services for approximately 30 law enforcement agencies as well as maintains the agencies TCIC/NCIC (Texas Criminal Information Center/National Crime Information Center) records.
 The NCIC/TCIC computer system ties the Communication Division to State and Federal Agencies.
 It allows for the check and entry of wanted/missing persons and stolen items from any law enforcement agency that is dispatched through the Communication Center.

-This division consists of 61 Telecommunicators, 4 Shift Supervisors, 1 Records Specialist and a Communications Manager.
+This Division consists of 60 Telecommunicators, 4 Shift Supervisors, 1 Records Specialist and a Communications Manager.
 We are here to assist the citizens of Montgomery County and we are the first voice a citizen will hear in an emergency.

 GOING ON VACATION?

 One service the Montgomery County Sheriff's Office patrol division offers is a vacation watch.